WhoIsJack/DySTrack/docs/source/usage/other_scopes.rst

   .. admonition:: Paywalled macro modules
       :class: warning

-      Many manufacturers paywall access to their macro/automation tools, and in some cases older microscope software does not support them.
+      Some manufacturers paywall access to their macro/automation tools, and in some cases older microscope software does not support them.

       We recommend enquiring with facility staff and/or a manufacturer rep